 If you think about it, our world is really just shapes cut out, rearranged, and then joined together.
 If you can learn to see these concepts in abstraction, it’ll become easier to analyze objects you see in real life in the same manner.

 Hopefully you’re starting to feel a little more warmed up by now, a little less stiff.
-We’re getting to the fun part!
+We’re getting to the fun part of the digital art drawing exercises!

 #7: varying pencil pressure

-For this exercise, I increased the pressure smoothing a bit, so as not to risk any jittery lines distracting me from the focus.
+For this warm up exercise, I increased the pressure smoothing a bit, so as not to risk any jittery lines distracting me from the focus.

 Try creating spirals and S-shapes / S-lines with alternating line weights.
 See if you can only add pressure on the downward strokes of squiggly lines.